Concord Preparatory School

 Academics at Concord

 Every course at Concord is part of a deliberate sequence.
-Families can review the grade-level map alongside the 2025-2026 course offerings to see how each level builds toward the next.
+Families can review the current course map alongside the full 2025-2026 catalog to see how core classes, honors recommendations, and AP options connect across high school.

 Placement